dmkael/python-project-52/README.md

 \
 Installation and running instructions for the service:

-_You can copy and paste step by step all commands to execute them in command line interface_
+_You can copy and paste step by step in command line interface all commands in this instructions and just execute them_

 <details>
 <summary>1.
 System requirements</summary>